 Graph-level anomaly detection aims to distinguish anomalous graphs in a graph dataset from normal graphs.
-Anomalous graphs represent very few but essential patterns in the real world.
-The anomalous property of a graph may be referable to its anomalous attributes of particular nodes and anomalous substructures referring to a subset of nodes and edges in the graph.
-In addition, due to the imbalance nature of anomaly problem, the anomalous information will be diluted by normal graphs with overwhelming quantities.
+Anomalous graphs represent a very few but essential patterns in the real world.
+The anomalous property of a graph may be referable to its anomalous attributes of particular nodes and anomalous substructures that refer to a subset of nodes and edges in the graph.
+In addition, due to the imbalance nature of anomaly problem, anomalous information will be diluted by normal graphs with overwhelming quantities.
 Various anomaly notions in the attributes and/or substructures and the imbalance nature together make detecting anomalous graphs a non-trivial task.
-In this paper, we propose a dual-discriminative graph neural network for graph-level anomaly detection, namely iGAD.
-Specifically, an anomalous graph attribute-aware graph convolution and an anomalous graph substructure-aware deep Random Walk Kernel (deep RWK) are welded into a graph neural network to achieve a dual-discriminative ability on anomalous attributes and substructures.
-The deep RWK in iGAD makes up for the deficiency of graph convolution in distinguishing structural information caused by the simple neighborhood aggregation mechanism.
-Further, we propose a Point Mutual Information-based loss function to address the imbalance nature of anomaly problem.
-The loss function enables iGAD to capture the essential correlation between input graphs and their anomalous/normal properties.
+In this paper, we propose a graph neural network for graph-level anomaly detection, namely iGAD.
+Specifically, an anomalous graph attribute-aware graph convolution and an anomalous graph substructure-aware deep Random Walk Kernel (deep RWK) are welded into a graph neural network to achieve the dual-discriminative ability on anomalous attributes and substructures.
+Deep RWK in iGAD makes up for the deficiency of graph convolution in distinguishing structural information caused by the simple neighborhood aggregation mechanism.
+Further, we propose a Point Mutual Information (PMI)-based loss function to target the problems caused by imbalance distributions.
+PMI-based loss function enables iGAD to capture essential correlation between input graphs and their anomalous/normal properties.
 We evaluate iGAD on four real-world graph datasets.
 Extensive experiments demonstrate the superiority of iGAD on the graph-level anomaly detection task.